Lady Gaga, Sam Smith booked at Montreux jazz festival

 LAUSANNE Lady Gaga and Tony Bennett headline the 2015 Montreux Jazz Festival and Brazilian legends Caetano Veloso and Gilberto Gil will appear in a rare double billing.

-The line-up for the July 3-18 event also includes veterans Santana, Herbie Hancock, Lionel Richie and Lenny Kravitz as well as Grammy-winning newcomer Sam Smith, the organizers said.
+The line-up for the July 3-18 event also includes veterans Santana, Herbie Hancock, Lionel Richie and Lenny Kravitz as well as Grammy-winning newcomer Sam Smith, the organisers said.

 Lady Gaga and Bennett team up on July 6 in Stravinski Auditorium to perform tracks from their jazz album "Cheek to Cheek".